A symposium on digitizing #VastEarlyAmerica

 Critical Archives Plenary at #OIAnnual2018: The Afterlife of Conferences

 The Omohundro Institute thanks the many scholars who made #OIAnnual2018 such a success.
-If you have a blog post, bibliography, or other materials related to the conference that you would like to share please contact Martha Howard. by Karin Wulf The OI’s 24th annual conference this past weekend, in honor of our 75th anniversary, will… Read More
+If you have a blog post, bibliography, or other materials related to the conference that you would like to share please contact Martha Howard.
+The OI’s 24th annual conference this past weekend, in honor of our 75th anniversary, will get its own… Read More

 From the OI Archives: Our Copper and Wood Printing Blocks, part IV

 This is the fourth and final in a series of posts by Laurel Daen on the history of the copper and wood printing block process used to produce the William and Mary Quarterly until the mid-twentieth century.
-Laurel wrote the pieces in preparation for the OI’s 75th anniversary while she was Lapidus Initiative Communications Coordinator in 2016. by Laurel Daen A… Read More
+Laurel wrote the pieces in preparation for the OI’s 75th anniversary while she was Lapidus Initiative Communications Coordinator in 2016.
+A Look at Printing… Read More

 From the OI Archives: Our Copper and Wood Printing Blocks, part III

 This is the third piece in a series of posts by Laurel Daen on the history of the copper and wood printing block process used to produce the William and Mary Quarterly until the mid-twentieth century.
-Laurel wrote the pieces in preparation for the OI’s 75th anniversary while she was Lapidus Initiative Communications Coordinator in 2016. by Laurel Daen The Royal… Read More
+Laurel wrote the pieces in preparation for the OI’s 75th anniversary while she was Lapidus Initiative Communications Coordinator in 2016.
+The Royal Engraving Company in… Read More